SCADA Reliability • High Availability & Failover

 When evaluating platforms, ask one concrete question: if the historian is unreachable for four hours, what happens to those four hours of data?
 The right answer involves buffering at the edge and automatic backfill, not "the data is lost."

-Merobix, Ignition, AVEVA System Platform, Rockwell FactoryTalk View SE, and Siemens WinCC all offer genuine redundancy — the differences are in how it is delivered, who maintains it, and whether it is included in the price or licensed separately.
-Here is the honest architectural comparison:
+Genuine redundancy is available across cloud and on-premise SCADA architectures - the differences are in how it is delivered, who maintains it, and whether it is included in the price or licensed separately.
+Here is how the common models compare:

-Ignition has the most accessible redundancy story among the traditional platforms: a master/backup gateway pair with automatic failover that is well documented and widely deployed, with the backup license carrying publicly listed pricing.
-If you have an in-house team comfortable running servers, Ignition redundancy is straightforward to stand up and genuinely reliable.
+Gateway-pair redundancy is one of the more accessible on-premise models: a master/backup gateway pair with automatic failover that is straightforward to document and deploy.
+If you have an in-house team comfortable running servers, this model is reasonable to stand up and genuinely reliable.
 The trade-off is that it is still your infrastructure: your OS patching, your certificates, your split-brain testing, and no vendor uptime SLA.
-See our Merobix vs Ignition comparison for the full head-to-head.

-AVEVA System Platform offers arguably the deepest redundancy architecture in the industry — failover at the individual application-object level, redundant data acquisition, and tiered historian replication.
+Application-engine redundancy offers arguably the deepest redundancy architecture available on-premise - failover at the individual application-object level, redundant data acquisition, and tiered historian replication.
 It is the reference design for refinery and power-plant control rooms, and for that class of facility it has earned its reputation.
 The cost is complexity: these deployments are integrator-led, multi-month projects with commensurate budgets.

-FactoryTalk View SE and Siemens WinCC both provide solid redundant-server options that integrate tightly with their respective PLC ecosystems.
-They make the most sense where the plant is already standardized on Rockwell or Siemens hardware and on-site IT support exists at each facility.
+PLC-vendor HMI/SCADA redundancy provides solid redundant-server options that integrate tightly with a given PLC ecosystem.
+It makes the most sense where the plant is already standardized on that hardware and on-site IT support exists at each facility.

-Merobix approaches the problem from the opposite direction: for cloud deployments, redundancy is not something you buy, configure, or test — it is built into the hosted platform and backed by a contractual 99.9% uptime SLA, with gateway-level store-and-forward buffering protecting data through network outages.
-For operations that require on-premise deployment — air-gapped networks, strict data residency — the Enterprise plan includes hot standby redundancy on your servers or VMs rather than licensing it as an add-on.
-Where the traditional platforms are stronger: if you need object-level failover granularity across a refinery-scale control room, AVEVA remains the established choice.
-What Merobix eliminates is the scenario where redundancy was quoted, deprioritized to save budget, and quietly dropped — the plan either includes it or the SLA covers it.
+Merobix approaches the problem from the opposite direction: for cloud deployments, redundancy is not something you buy, configure, or test - it is built into the hosted platform and backed by a contractual availability commitment governed by the applicable service agreement, with gateway-level store-and-forward buffering protecting data through network outages.
+For operations that require on-premise deployment - air-gapped networks, strict data residency - the Enterprise plan includes hot standby redundancy on your servers or VMs rather than licensing it as an add-on.
+If you need object-level failover granularity across a refinery-scale control room, a dedicated on-premise application-engine architecture remains an established choice.
+What Merobix eliminates is the scenario where redundancy was quoted, deprioritized to save budget, and quietly dropped - the plan either includes it or the SLA covers it.
 The full feature matrix is on the plans page.

 The choice is really about who carries the operational burden of staying up.
 With a cloud SLA, the vendor owns redundancy end to end - infrastructure, failover testing, patching, monitoring - and is contractually accountable for the result.
 With on-premise redundancy, you own all of it and gain something the cloud cannot give you: complete control, air-gap compatibility, and full data residency on your own hardware.

 Choose cloud with an SLA when your sites are distributed, your connectivity is cellular, and you do not have (or do not want to fund) a team to babysit redundant server pairs.
-A 99.9% SLA from a vendor whose business depends on meeting it will beat the real-world uptime of most self-maintained single servers — and of a surprising number of self-maintained redundant pairs whose failover was last tested at commissioning.
-Cloud deployments also go live in days rather than months; Merobix cloud deployments are typically live in 3–5 days.
+An availability commitment governed by the applicable service agreement from a vendor whose business depends on meeting it will beat the real-world uptime of most self-maintained single servers - and of a surprising number of self-maintained redundant pairs whose failover was last tested at commissioning.
+Cloud deployments are also quick to stand up compared with an on-premise rollout; Merobix cloud deployments are stood up on a timeline scoped to your site count, connectivity, and integration requirements.

 Choose on-premise redundancy when policy or physics demands it: air-gapped control networks, contractual data-residency requirements, or facilities where monitoring must survive a total WAN outage.
 In that case, buy hot standby, put the pair on independent power and network paths, and put failover testing on the maintenance calendar - quarterly, unannounced, during business hours.
 Redundancy that is never tested is cold standby with better marketing.
 The full architectural trade-off is covered in our cloud vs on-premise SCADA comparison, and Merobix supports both models - same platform, same team.